arunsacharyadev/whatsapp_template/README.md

 # WhatsApp_template

-Building a WhatsApp ui Clone in flutter.
+Building a WhatsApp design in flutter.

 # Screenshots